h2oai/h2ogpt/docs/README_DOCKER.md

           --num_async=10 \
           --top_k_docs=-1
 ```
-then go to http://localhost:7860/ or http://127.0.0.1:7860/
+then go to http://localhost:7860/ or http://127.0.0.1:7860/.

-If one needs to use a HF token to access certain Hugging Face models, can instead run:
+If one needs to use a Hugging Face token to access certain Hugging Face models like Meta versino of LLaMa2, can run like:
 ```bash
 export HUGGINGFACE_API_TOKEN=<hf_...>
 docker run \